k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/01_graphit_overview.md

 # Graphit Overview

-Graphit is a Fabric UI utility, which can be used to design [Project Custom Web Services](/articles/15_web_services_and_graphit/05_custom_ws.md) responses.
+Graphit is a Fabric UI utility, which can be used to design [Project Custom-Built Web Services](/articles/15_web_services_and_graphit/05_custom_ws.md) responses.
 Graphit provides a very user-friendly interface and requires minimal coding while enabling testing capabilities.

 A Graphit file is structured as a hierarchical representation of nodes, where each node defines an entry element in the structure of the JSON, XML or CSV document.